 We are currently working to make groundwater level data available via this website.
 You can view information on a limited number of sites.

-Click on a marker on the map below to view the data summary and hydrograph or view the list of sites with groundwater level data or read our latest blog — Current state of the UK's groundwater levels.
+Click on a marker on the map below to view the data summary and hydrograph or view the list of sites with groundwater level data or read our latest blog — On the water front — groundwater matters at BGS.